SCHEDULED SMALL GROUP SAFARI TRIPS

 Depending on the category or style of your safari, your lodging may range from luxurious to moderate or budget.
 There are many one-of-a-kind types of accommodation in Uganda/Rwanda ranging from large hotels to smaller more intimate accommodations and tented camps.

 Should you stay in the extra modest local hotels/guest houses during your Uganda tour, you will have the use of showers and toilets; hot water cannot usually be guaranteed.
-The hotels/guest houses themselves are very primary and normally clean, the staff are pleasant and helpful.
+The hotels/guest houses themselves are very primary and normally clean, the staff is pleasant and helpful.

-Uganda safari lodges are relaxing and less noisy, in particular on weekends but the neighbourhood is pleasant and tolerant.
+Uganda safari lodges are relaxing and less noisy, in particular on weekends but the neighborhood is pleasant and tolerant.
 Food is usually decent, hearty African fare, every so often there are European/Western devices available.